albanobattistella/dictationbridge-docs/dictationBridge.md

 ### Improving dictation accuracy

-As noted in "Tasting DictationBridge" chapter, think of dictation software as your friend.
-The more you use it, the software will pick up your dictation better.
+It is important to correct misrecognitions and to ensure that the speech-recognition software learns correctly from your corrections.
+The procedures for doing this very between Windows speech-recognition and Dragon.
+In general, if an error occurs, do your best to correct it via speech.
+That is, use speech commands to navigate to the error and then use the speech-recognition program's correction facilities to fix the error.
+This allows the speech-recognition to track the correction.

-You can also use training dialogs provided by the dictation software to improve dictation accuracy:
+You can also use extra  training features  provided by the dictation software to improve dictation accuracy:

 * Windows Speech Recognition: After you go through speech first setup steps, go to speech tutorial and go through additional training.
 * Dragon: you can use training dialogs in Dragon 14 and earlier to practice dictating text and thus allow it to become accustomed to your speaking style.
 This is done by training a voice profile so Dragon can understand you better.
 See the next section on how to do this.